NASDAQ: TLRY

 Our Strategy and Outlook

-Our overall strategy is to leverage our brands, infrastructure, expertise and capabilities to drive revenue growth in the industries in which we compete, achieve industry-leading, profitability and build sustainable, long-term shareholder value.
-In order to ensure the long-term sustainable growth of our Company, we continue to focus on developing strong capabilities in data analytics and consumer insights in order to drive category management leadership and assess opportunities for the introduction of new categories, products and entries into new geographies.
-In addition, we are relentlessly focused on managing our cost structure and expenses in order to maintain our strong financial position.
+Our overall strategy is to leverage our brands, infrastructure, expertise and capabilities to drive revenue growth in the industries and channels in which we compete, achieve industry-leading, profitability and build sustainable, long-term shareholder value.
+In order to ensure the long-term sustainable growth of our Company, we continue to focus on developing strong capabilities in data analytics and consumer insights to drive category management leadership and assess opportunities for the introduction of new categories, products and entries into new geographies.
+In addition, we are relentlessly focused on managing our cost structure and expenses in order to expand margins and maintain our strong financial position.
 Finally, our experienced leadership team provides a strong foundation to accelerate our growth.
 Our management team is complemented by experienced operators, cannabis industry experts, veteran beer and beverage industry specialists and leaders that are well-established in wellness foods, all of whom apply an innovative and consumer-centric approach to our businesses.

 4